Ensysce Biosciences (ENSC) to Release Quarterly Earnings on Thursday

-Separately, Lake Street Capital initiated coverage on shares of Ensysce Biosciences in a report on Tuesday, November 30th.
-They set a “buy” rating and a $4.00 price objective on the stock.
+Separately, Lake Street Capital began coverage on Ensysce Biosciences in a research report on Tuesday, November 30th.
+They set a “buy” rating and a $4.00 price objective for the company.

 Ensysce Biosciences, Inc, a clinical-stage biotech company, engages in developing various prescription drugs.
 The company is developing tamper-proof opioids using Trypsin Activated Abuse Protection and Multi-Pill Abuse Resistance platforms.
 Its products treat severe pain and assist in preventing deaths caused by opioid abuse.